Estimated reading time: 5 minutes

 There are ample top destinations that you can visit, most of them are just within a couple hours’ drive, a train ride, or a cheap flight.
 Who doesn’t fancy going to Holland, Paris, or Athens whenever you like?

 Apart from its centralized and strategic location, living and working with the Germans can also be quite different.
 Germany is ranked top 10 for the most productive country.
 They speak directly without beating around the bush and do not tolerate being late for meetings, both which contribute to their high productivity rate.
 These differences in working culture together with the diversified workforce will open your eyes to new ways of solving problems in the workplace.

-German Educare provides a nursing preparation program for certified nurses who are interested to work in Germany.
-In this nursing preparation program, you will be equipped to meet the German language requirement which is up to B2 level.
+German Educare provides a nursing preparation programme for certified nurses who are interested to work in Germany.
+In this nursing preparation programme, you will be equipped to meet the German language requirement which is up to B2 level.
 You will also be guided for visa application and job application to hospitals or health care companies.

-To find out more about the nursing preparing program, visit https://www.germaneducare.com/work-in-germany/work-as-a-nurse-in-germany/ or contact us for free consultation.
+To find out more about the nursing preparing programme, visit https://www.germaneducare.com/work-in-germany/work-as-a-nurse-in-germany/ or contact us for free consultation.